 Three Weeks After the Terror of September 11, 2001

-It has been interesting to watch how people are handling the tragedy of September 11.
-I’m not in the United States, so I can only assume what it is like for those there.
-Here in Israel, it has been rather fascinating.
-From amidst the horror and agony of watching the events of unnecessary terror unfold on our television, a moment of giggles resounded from Middle Eastern homes when the call for an Arab coalition against terrorism came from Arafat.
-What a joke.
-Now, when the pressure is on to get Arafat and his terrorists to think reason and compassion in order to solve the Middle East “problem” once and for all, the recent peace and seize fire has been shattered with devastating wild attacks, fueled by the one year anniversary of the start of the recent violence in the Palestinian Territories.
+While the pressure is on to get Arafat and his terrorist minions to consider reason and compassion to solve the Middle East “problem” once and for all, once again the recent peace and seize fire was shattered with devastating wild attacks, fueled by the one year anniversary of the start of the recent violence in the Palestinian Territories.

-Arafat continues his policy of promising to arrest known terrorists and put an end to the violence, and the evidence shows him doing nothing.
-Now, in retaliation for this terrorist invasion into their land, Israel’s might is being felt as they bomb and attack police stations and military sites in the Gaza Strip.
+In retaliation for this terrorist invasion into their land, Israel’s might is being felt as they bomb and attack police stations and military sites in the Gaza Strip.
 On the international news, the reports are about the numbers of dead and the worries about cease fires and peace.
-Here, bloody faces fill the news again and again.
+Here, bloody faces fill the news again and again, on both sides of the battle.

 Terror Statistics